DiarmuidSheeran/yugioh-calculator/README.md

 #### Problem:
 * While validating my code I was getting a warning for using the eval method in my code for calculations due to security flaws this method brings.
 #### Solution:
 * I had to go a longer way around my screen doing the calculation without the eval method.
-I split my string up by the operand the user had entered and with that i could change the two differnet strings either side of the operand to ints, make the calculation with the two ints and convert them back to the string as the result.
+I split my string up by the operand the user had entered, and with that I could change the two different strings either side of the operand to its, make the calculation with the two units and convert them back to the string as the result.

 #### Problem:
-* When a user entered there name into the inout field i couldnt use there name for the results screen.
+* When a user entered there name into the input field i could'nt use their name for the results screen.
 #### Solution:
-* By allowing the users name to be stored on the console I could recall the user name when needed within different functions.
+* By allowing the user name to be stored on the console, I could recall the user name when needed within different functions.

 ### Unsolved Bugs
-* When a player enters both a plus and minus together and hits the = button an error for Not a Number (NAN) comes onto there screen.
+* When a player enters both a plus and minus together and hits the = button, an error for Not a Number (NAN) comes onto their screen.
 * When a player tries to make 2 calculations in one go using a plus and a minus it will always do the minus calculation.
 It should give an error message and do the call the undo function.

 ## Validator Testing